PutinTheGreat/Steamgifts_AutoEntry_Enhanced/README.md

 - Add option to enable/disable the addition of the timer updating giveaway times
 - Add option to not enter any DLC giveaways
 - Add option to not enter DLC giveaways that you don't own the game of
+- Change settings window to look like ESG settings page

 # Suggestions